 Hello everyone and welcome back to another step-by-step process blog post.
+Are you wondering how to increase the size of your back for that v-taper look?
+Well you’re in the right spot.
 Today, we’re going to be talking about how to achieve a “v-taper” back or get a wider back with my 6 step process.
 By doing this process, you will be able to increase the width of your lats and give you the appearance of a narrow waistline.
 Let’s begin!

 Step 1 – Prioritize Vertical Pulling

 Typically when people are trying to increase the size of their back, they will do horizontal exercises.
 Doing horizontal exercises focuses on developing the thickness of your back, whereas vertical pulling is going to engage your lats.